musaflacko/assignment-1/README.md

 For this website, the design seems simple yet it is effective in achieving its goal.<br />
 To let people know more about me in its simplest way.
 Mostly, images and boxes are used as a design of the website and<br /> there is not much text available in my portfolio.<br />
-A website where potential companies or professionals could reach out to me.
+A website where potential companies or professionals could reach out to me for a future career.

 # Features
 Feature 1 - Personal Information<br />